Deposit protection for joint tenancies

 If the new tenant has simply replaced an existing one and all the other details of the tenancy are the same, the existing deposit protection will continue to be valid.
 However, the new tenant and the old tenant should draw up and sign a ‘deed of assignment’ to amend the contract.

-• the incoming tenant agrees to take over responsibility for the deposit with the outgoing It is common practice for the incoming tenant to pay the outgoing tenant the equivalent share of the deposit
+• the incoming tenant agrees to take over responsibility for the deposit with the outgoing.
+It is common practice for the incoming tenant to pay the outgoing tenant the equivalent share of the deposit

 • they inform both the new and old tenant of any intended deductions from the deposit at the end of the tenancy.
-If this is not done, the incoming tenant may have a strong case to dispute any proposed deductions for contract breaches committed before moving in, despite being joint and severally
+If this is not done, the incoming tenant may have a strong case for a formal resolution on any proposed deductions for contract breaches committed before moving in, despite being ā€˜joint and severalā€™Ā

 • we are informed of the change and provided with a copy of the deed of assignment.
 We will then confirm if the protection is still valid and amend the prescribed information.
-The landlord must then reissue it to the tenants who are required to confirm it is
+The landlord must then reissue it to the tenants who are required to confirm it is correctĀ

-We will only accept a dispute from one of the tenants on behalf of all tenants, as we only recognise a single deposit protection and are unable to accept disputes for separate “shares” of the deposit.
+We will only accept a request for a formal resolution from one of the tenants on behalf of all tenants, as we only recognise a single deposit protection and are unable to accept cases for separate ā€œsharesā€ of the deposit.Ā

 Where this person is the lead tenant, we recognise the authority assumed by them at the start of the tenancy.

-A tenant wanting to dispute more than their “share” of the deposit should be aware that, while this may be possible, the adjudicator will consider the evidence from the landlord as well as any robust agreement from the other tenants on their share of the deposit making this an unlikely possibility.
+A tenant wanting to raise a claim for more than their ā€œshareā€ of the deposit should be aware that, while this may be possible, the adjudicator will consider the evidence from the landlord as well as any robust agreement from the other tenants on their share of the deposit, making this an unlikely possibility.Ā